 Many situations could arise which could be either alleviated or avoided altogether if a title company closed the transaction.
+Below are some examples of real life situations that could occur in the absence of a title company.

 A young couple finds the perfect starter home, “for sale by owner.”
 They finance the purchase through the seller, so no commercial lender is involved.
 The “closing” consists of the seller signing over a deed.
 Five years later, that young couple is ready to move into a bigger home, but when they go to sell their beautiful starter home, they discover that the original owner’s former spouse still has title to the home.
 If they had used a title company in the first place, the title company would have informed them before they bought the home, saving them time, money, and significant hassle.